AqwamCreates/DataPredict-Neural/docs/API/Cores/FunctionBlock.md

 ```

-FunctionBlock:getFirstDerivativeTensorArray(doNotDeepCopy: boolean): {tensor}
+FunctionBlock:getTotalFirstDerivativeTensorArray(doNotDeepCopy: boolean): {tensor}

 ```

 #### Parameters

-* doNotDeepCopy: Whether or not to deep copy the partial first derivative tensor.
+* doNotDeepCopy: Whether or not to deep copy the total of partial first derivative tensor array.

 #### Returns:

-* firstDerivativeTensorArray: An array containing all the partial first derivative tensors that is stored in the function block.
+* firstDerivativeTensorArray: An array containing all the total of partial first derivative tensors that is stored in the function block.

 ### setFirstDerivativeTensorArray()

 ```

-FunctionBlock:setFirstDerivativeTensorArray(firstDerivativeTensorArray: {tensor}, doNotDeepCopy: boolean)
+FunctionBlock:setTotalFirstDerivativeTensorArray(firstDerivativeTensorArray: {tensor}, doNotDeepCopy: boolean)

 ```

 #### Parameters

-* firstDerivativeTensorArray: An array containing all the first derivative tensors to be stored into the function block.
+* firstDerivativeTensorArray: An array containing all the total of first derivative tensors to be stored into the function block.

 * doNotDeepCopy: Whether or not to deep copy the input tensor.

-### getFirstDerivativeTensorArray()
+### getTotalFirstDerivativeTensorArray()

 ```

-FunctionBlock:getFirstDerivativeTensorArray(doNotDeepCopy: boolean): {tensor}
+FunctionBlock:getTotalFirstDerivativeTensorArray(doNotDeepCopy: boolean): {tensor}

 ```